Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cyclic CQs

+Brault-Baron~\cite[Theorem 11]{bb:thesis} showed that a cyclic hypergraph $\calH$ admits some $\tetra{k}$ as a pseudo-minor.
+We describe the proof here in our terminology.

-\begin{toappendix} The following result is a part of a theorem in~\cite{bb:thesis}: \begin{lemma}[\cite{bb:thesis}, Theorem 11] Let $\calH$ be a hypergraph.
-If $\calH$ is cyclic, then $\calH$ admits some $\tetra{k}, k\geq3$ as a pseudo-minor. \end{lemma} \begin{proof} If $\calH$ has a chordless cycle $C$ as an induced subgraph, then $\tetra{3}$ is a pseudo-minor obtained by removing vertices not in $C$ and a repeated use of edge-contraction, followed by performing all possible edge removals.
-If $\calH$ does not contains a chordless cycle, since it is not acyclic, it is non-conformal.
+\begin{lemma}[\cite{bb:thesis}, Theorem 11] Let $\calH$ be a hypergraph.
+If $\calH$ is cyclic, then $\tetpm{\calH}$ is non-empty. \end{lemma} \begin{proof} If $\calH$ has a chordless cycle $C$ as an induced subgraph, then removing vertices not in $C$ followed by performing all possible edge removals results in a chordless cycle $\calH^a$.
+Then, $\calH^b$ isomorphic to $\tetra{3}$ is obtained by a repeated use of edge-contraction followed by performing all possible edge removals.
+In this case, $(\calH^a,\calH^b)\in\tetpm{\calH}$.
+If $\calH$ does not contain a chordless cycle, since it is not acyclic, it is non-conformal.
 Consider its smallest non-conformal clique.
-The clique is not included in any edge (since it is non-conformal), and it is a $\tetra{k}$ because of its minimality.
-Therefore removing all vertices other than the clique, and then performing all possible edge removals, results in a graph isomorphic to some $\tetra{k}$. \end{proof} \end{toappendix}
+The clique is not contained in any edge (since it is non-conformal), and it is a $\tetra{k}$ because of its minimality.
+Therefore, removing all vertices other than the clique, and then performing all possible edge removals, results in a graph $\calH^a=\calH^b$ isomorphic to some $\tetra{k}$.
+Again, $(\calH^a,\calH^b)\in\tetpm{\calH}$. \end{proof}

-Brault-Baron~\cite{bb:thesis} showed that if $\calH$ is cyclic, then $\tetpm{\calH}\neq\emptyset$.
-This proof is provided in the appendix.
-For the reduction we will present next, we first need to show that for an FD-cyclic query $Q$, no pseudo-minor in $\tetpm{Q^+}$ contains all variables of any FD $X\rightarrow y$.
-Here, we assume that $\Delta$ only contains non-trivial FDs, meaning $y\notin X$.
+For the reduction we present next, we first need to show that for an FD-cyclic query $Q$, no pseudo-minor in $\tetpm{Q^+}$ contains all variables of any FD $X\rightarrow y$.
+In the following we assume that $\Delta$ only contains non-trivial FDs, meaning $y\notin X$.